 Explore public health action against Alzheimer’s

-Go in-depth on 11 issues essential to addressing Alzheimer’s from a public health perspective.
+Go in-depth on areas essential to addressing Alzheimer's from a public health perspective.

 To ensure Alzheimer’s can be easily and efficiently incorporated into existing public health efforts, the HBI Road Map is aligned across Essential Service of Public Health: